nasa-gibs/TileStache/README.md

 the venerable open source WMS server from MetaCarta.
 TileStache is similar, but we hope simpler and better-suited to the needs of designers and cartographers.

 This nasa-gibs fork has been lightly modified to handle protobuf-encoded Mapbox Vector Tiles using DevSeed's [vt-geojson](https://github.com/developmentseed/vt-geojson) utility.
+See [DEVNOTES](https://github.com/nasa-gibs/TileStache/blob/master/DEVNOTES.md) for rough installation instructions.

 ##Synopsis